 “We’ll then calculate a dollar sum for these items, based on their ‘in situ’ value and use.
 Once you have this information on record it becomes far easier to assess what you can claim over time.
 We’re also able to help you minimise any ‘claw back’ of depreciation claimed when your assets are sold.”

 “In times of financial uncertainty it’s important to make the most of all tax benefits that come your way, and this means getting advice from an expert.
 The new depreciation deductions should hopefully go some way in helping hotel and motel owners impacted by COVID-19, as well as building owners affected by reduced rental income.”

 The Government has also announced other tax changes for small to medium enterprises (SMEs), including:

 • A loss carry-back scheme: SMEs recording a loss in the 2020 or 2021 tax year will be allowed to carry the loss back and offset it against profits from the tax year prior.

 • Tax loss continuity rules relaxation: SMEs experiencing a change in ownership of greater than 51% will not have to sacrifice their tax losses, instead using these to offset profits in later years.
-This move is estimated to save SMEs $60 million per year.
+This move is yet to be introduced, but estimates are that it will save SMEs $60 million per year.